History of Computer Networks

 (b) Parallel Data Transmission

-- A type of digital data communication in which simultaneous transmission of multiple bits over two or more separate channels.
+- Parallel communication is a type of digital data communication in a computer network where simultaneous transmission of multiple bits of data occurs over multiple separate channels or wires.

 - It uses high processing power and has more chances for error.